 Bhakti Yoga: Now, since struggle brings knowledge, a person without faith will not persist during difficult times and thus will not be able to gain and spread real knowledge.
 And therefore faith or devotion or bhakti yoga is also essential for gaining knowledge.
 But again even faith will be in vain, in absence of knowledge, karmas and kriya because then you are expecting faith to do everything for us which is nothing but blind faith (again a very common phenomenon in today’s world when people are expecting everything from God without gaining knowledge and without doing karmas).
 So, devotion/faith doesn’t mean following the rigid religions (of today’s world) defined by humans.
 It means surrendering to stay low on ego because it is ego which blocks knowledge.
 Thus, blind faith also means a conditioned mind which blocks an ever evolving knowledge from entering.

-- Very pungent/spicy foods because then too much of pitta (ego) will be relayed;
+- Very pungent/spicy foods because this will relay too much of pitta (ego) and that too suddenly;

-- Vasodilating foods which make pitta rush towards brain thus inflating ego; and
+- Vasodilating foods which increase vata towards the brain making pitta rush towards it thus inflating ego; and

 - Very sweet foods like non veg because too much of sweetness increases kapha (which stores ego, the state of being “I”).